 MMB was written in C++ code using Simbody and its molecular modeling extension, Molmodel.
 There are several ways to get MMB.
-If you have a simple nucleic acid folding problem, you can use our online service, webmmb.datmos.org.
-You can use docker to pull an image from dockerhub (you can pull a named distribution, or the very latest build).
+If you are on a Debian flavor of Linux, you can install MMB using apt (see https://installati.one/install-mmb-ubuntu-22-04/).
+For most others, it is easiest to use docker to pull an mmb image from dockerhub (you can pull a named distribution, e.g. samuelflores/mmb-ubuntu:4.0.0, or the very latest build, samuelflores/mmb-ubuntu).
 An MMB 3.4 executable is available for Windows (see separate mini-tutorial document which is included with that distribution).
 Older binaries are available for Intel-based Mac, and Linux.
-The source code is also freely available for download.
+The source code is also freely available on github.